The "3" Water Issues Plaguing NJ - Passaic and Morris Counties

 General comments:

-When I read the post about the "3 ... plaguing NJ, " I personally called and spoke with 2 of the major water suppliers in NJ.
-I received their water reports, "which" anyone can retrieve online or from your town.
-When scare (tactics) situations are created to cause consumers to be upset, it isn't good for everyone involved.
+When I read the post about the "3 ... plaguing NJ," I personally called and spoke with 2 of NJ's major water suppliers.
+I received their water reports, which anyone can retrieve online or from their town.
+When care tactics are created to upset consumers, it isn't good for everyone involved.
 We will continue working with various organizations to prevent companies from creating consumer upset when it is not 100% valid or needed.
-We are dedicated to educating consumers and reporting companies providing false information and overselling products to consumers in the Water Industry.
+We are dedicated to educating consumers and reporting companies that provide false information or oversell products in the Water Industry.

-YES, everyone at some point should have their water tested and treated for what is needed.
-Do so because you are concerned and want to know What is in your Water.
-Well, Water is recommended to be tested yearly; this can be located on "WQA.org."
+YES, everyone should have their Water tested and treated as needed.
+Do so because you are concerned and want to know what is in your Water.
+Well water should be tested yearly; more detailed information can be found at "WQA.org."

 Hard Water - Not many people like what Hard Water is doing to their homes, skin, appliances, and pipes; I couldn't agree more.
-Before spending your hard earned money, first, know what your hard water levels are.
-There seems to be a consensus that if the Hard Water readings are at or below acceptable levels, something should still be done to reduce and alleviate it as much as possible.
+Before spending your hard-earned money, know your hard water levels.
+There seems to be a consensus that if the Hard Water readings are at or below acceptable levels, something should still be done to reduce and alleviate them as much as possible.
 This is not necessary; it is rather a personal preference.

 8/5/2018